FlowFuse/website/src/blog/2023/09/making-sense-of-your-industrial-data.md

 Node-RED is an open-source flow-based development tool for visual programming.
 It's particularly well-suited for IIoT applications because of its versatility and extensive library of nodes.
 One such node, node-red-contrib-buffer-parser, provides a solution to the legacy data conversion challenge.

 This powerful Node-RED module allows you to parse a Buffer of bytes or an Array of integer data (which, by no coincidence, the popular module node-red-contrib-modbus outputs), and convert it into various data types.
-It output pretty much any data type, including byte-swapped data, WORD swapped data, scaled data, and even individual bits.
+It can output pretty much any data type, including byte-swapped data, WORD swapped data, masked/shifted/scaled data, and even individual bits.

 Here's a quick overview of how it works: